-During the reporting period, the Group disposed of investment property in the book value of €581.5 million (the yearly sales of 2021 amounted to €2,193.5 million).
-The sales were done above book value and resulted in profit of €42.4 million (the yearly sales of 2021 resulted in profit of €65.6 million) presented as part of the property revaluations and capital gains in the interim consolidated statement of profit or loss.

-The consideration received for the sales included vendor loans granted by the Group that amounted to €200.0 million (full year 2021: €220.7 million) carrying interest in the average of 2.5% p.a. (with step-ups) that are presented as part of other non-current assets in the interim consolidated statement of financial position.
+During the reporting period, the Group disposed of investment property with a book value of $\notin$ 1,127.8 million (the yearly sales of 2021 amounted to $\notin$ 2,193.5 million).
+The sales were done above book value and resulted in profit of $\notin$ 47.9 million (the yearly sales of 2021 resulted in profit of $\notin$ 65.6 million) was presented as part of the property revaluations and capital gains in the interim consolidated statement of profit or loss.
+The consideration received for the sales included vendor loans granted by the Group that amounted to $\notin$ 243.1 million (full year 2021: $\notin$ 220.7 million) carrying average interest of 2.5% p.a. (with future step-ups) that were presented as part of other non-current assets and trade and other receivables in the interim consolidated statement of financial position.